National Office

 2. An amendment to this Constitution may be proposed between Biennial conventions either by the International Executive Board or by an active chapter, provided it has been transmitted to each chapter President.
 The Executive Secretary-Treasurer shall mail to each chapter a ballot, as well as the proposed amendment.
 Sixty days following the mailing shall be allowed for the active chapters to vote, after which the ballot shall be declared closed.
 The proposed amendment, to be ratified, must receive a two-thirds vote of the voting chapters.

-XIII.
+XII.
 BY LAWS

 1. Prior to initiation, each member shall pay a life membership fee to be determined by the International Executive Board.
 This fee shall defray the cost of initiation, of issuing a membership scroll, and of a one-year subscription to The American Economist.